Git Hooks & Quality Gates

 Pre-push Quality Gates

 The pre-push hook auto-detects your project framework and runs the appropriate quality checks.
-All gates skip gracefully when tools aren't installed.
+All gates are skipped silently when tools aren't installed.

 | Framework | Checks |